vaginessa/InkOwl/README.md

 <p>TO-DO:</p>
 * Try to make the app look nice (We need UI tweaks)
-* Let's try testing our app
+* Let's try testing our app (unit testing and this sort of thing)
+* Replace ListView with RecyclerView
+* Fix the about(maybe textview with a DialogFragment)

 ...to be continued